Shobhit-Mishra-02/opencv_feature/README.md

 # opencv_feature
-I this repository I have created a GUI on the concept of some features of the opencv library.
+In this repository I have created a GUI on the concept of some features of the opencv library.
 Actually this is a kind photo editor where you can edit the images.

 <h1>Prerequsites</h1>